 Konstantinos Karanasos is a Senior Scientist at the Cloud and Information Services Lab (CISL) at Microsoft (based at the Silicon Valley office) and a PMC member of Apache Hadoop.
 His work at Microsoft has focused on resource management for the company's production analytics clusters and on query optimization for large-scale analytics.
 Within Apache Hadoop, Konstantinos has worked on adding support to YARN for opportunistic containers and for rich placement constraints.
 Prior to joining Microsoft, he was a postdoctoral researcher at IBM Almaden Research Center, where he was member of the Big Data analytics group, working on problems related to query optimization.
 Konstantinos obtained his PhD from Inria and the University Paris-Sud, France.
 In the context of his PhD, he worked in the areas of view-based query processing and semi-structured data management.
 He also holds a Diploma in Electrical and Computer Engineering from the National Technical University of Athens, Greece.

-Wangda Tan is Product Management Committee (PMC) member of Apache Hadoop and Staff Software Engineer at Hortonworks.
+Wangda Tan is Product Management Committee (PMC) member of Apache Hadoop and engineering manager of YARN team at Hortonworks.
 His major working field is Hadoop YARN GPU isolation and resource scheduler, participated features like node labeling, resource preemption, container resizing etc. Before join Hortonworks, he was working at Pivotal, working on integration OpenMPI/GraphLab with Hadoop YARN.
 Before that, he was working at Alibaba cloud computing, participated creating a large scale machine learning, matrix and statistics computation platform using Map-Reduce and MPI.

 David is an Architect in the Data Science and Engineering team at GoPro and the creator of their Spark-Kafka streaming data ingestion pipeline.
 He has been developing scalable data processing pipelines and eCommerce systems for over 20 years in Silicon Valley.
 David's current big data interests include streaming data as fast as possible from devices to near real-time dashboards and switching his primary programming language to Scala from Java after nearly 20 years.
 He holds a B.Sc. in Computer Science from The Ohio State University.